wiluite/CSV_co_old/README.md

   - MinGW with GCC 10.2 C++ compiler

 ### Acknowledgments
-To Andreas Fertig for his coroutine tutorials and code that was highly borrowed.
+To Andreas Fertig for coroutine tutorials and code that was highly borrowed.

 ### FAQ
     Q. Why another parser?
-    A. Because I'm not sure that some authors work correctly with quoted fields.
+    A. Because I don't think some authors work correctly with quoted fields.

-    Q. Why are you unboxing/unquoting fields in quotes?
+    Q. Why are you unquoting quoted fields?
-    A. Because they are for the data processor, not the end-user.
-Nature of string itself is quoting.
+    A. Because quotes are for data processors, not the end-user.
+String itself is quoted.

+    Q. How fast is it?
+    A. Read benchmarks chapter, please.

 ### Example
 Energetic mode, iterate over all fields, general scheme: